 Below are the treatments for knee pain when running:

 - RICE method for injuries – RICE simply means rest, ice application, compression and elevation.
 This form of treatment helps relieve pain and inflammation.

 - Medication – Your doctor may prescribe medication to help relieve pain.
 Examples of such medications are non-steroidal anti-inflammatory drugs (NSAIDs) are paracetamol, ibuprofen and mefenamic acid.

 - Physical therapy – Your doctor may advise you to regularly perform these exercises that will help ease pain, improve your balance and strengthen your knee joints and muscles.

 - Surgery – Surgery is used to treat severe cases of runner’s knee.
 A surgeon could either take out damaged knee cartilage or return the patella to its correct position.

 As the old saying goes, “An ounce of prevention is worth a pound of cure.”
 Prevention remains the best treatment for knee pain from running.
 Below are some tips on how to prevent runner’s knee:

-- Always wear protective gear before exercising or doing sports.
+- Always wear protective gear or preventive knee braces before exercising or doing sports.
 Replace damaged or worn-out protective gear immediately.